 Disclaimer though, if you’re a coomer you’ll probably be disappointed, not a ton of women around, and the ones I met were probably the least friendly of any from my other travels

-Isn't California a sluts paradise?
+Isn't California a bawds paradise?

 Only if you're a white guy who into fat Hispanics.
 SF and Marin county are super rough for dating.Most people who live in these areas are making serious dough.
 When I lived in Marin county, I went to the Christmas party of a guy who lived on top of the hill in Tiburon in a 10 million dollar house that some investment guy owned.
 They had butlers at the party.
 They rented out like 20 full sized arcade games for the kids.
 As the party wound down, in walks this group of 5 female nurses.
-These chicks make $150,000 in SF, but they were at that party to fuck those dudes.
+These chicks make $150,000 in SF, but they were at that party to frick those dudes.
 The host breaks out a $1,000 bottle of wine.
 Then another.
 I left with my date before I saw how it played out, but I can guess.
 Those are the dudes you're competing with for a good woman in SF.

 Literally any city in western civilization has normalized casual sex.
 Nowhere is that different from any other in this regard